 Corn Protein Allergy

-True allergic reactions to corn are rare, and often difficult to diagnose using standard skin or blood tests.
 True corn allergies happen when the immune system reacts to the protein in corn, so you could call them a corn protein allergy.
+We don’t know how many people have a true corn allergy, because there’s been limited research (but some research does exist).
 Consult a board-certified allergist to identify the right allergy tests and diagnose any food allergy.

 A true corn protein allergy can be difficult to diagnose through traditional methods.
-(Some individuals seem to have a sensitivity to the carbohydrate in corn, which is even more difficult to diagnose, and not well understood.)
+(Some individuals seem to be sensitive to the carbohydrate in corn, which is hard to diagnose and not well understood.)
 If your allergist suspects a corn allergy, he/she may recommend a food elimination diet in which you avoid corn and many derivatives of corn for a given period of time (often two to four weeks).
 During this time, your symptoms will be monitored to determine if there is any improvement while corn is eliminated from the diet.

-The next step might be to reintroduce corn foods to your diet to see if symptoms reoccur, termed an “oral food challenge.”
-If you’ve had severe allergic reactions to food in the past, the allergist may want you to do it in her/his office, which is called a “supervised trial.”
+The next step might be to reintroduce corn foods to your diet to see if symptoms reoccur: an “oral food challenge.”
+If you’ve had severe allergic reactions to food in the past, the allergist may want you to do it in her/his office as an extra precaution.
 Adding corn foods back into your diet is the best, most reliable way to confirm that the corn was the true culprit.
 However, it may seem excessive if your symptoms improved on the corn elimination diet.
-If a corn allergy is identified by the allergist, managing the allergy would involve completely avoiding corn and many ingredients derived from corn.
+If the allergist diagnoses a corn allergy, the prognosis would be completely avoiding corn and many ingredients made from corn.

 Corn is not among the top eight food allergens in the United States, for which special label information is required by the Food Allergen Labeling and Consumer Protection Act (FALCPA) of 2004.
-Because corn is not required to be called out on a food label, it is important that anyone diagnosed to have a corn allergy ask the allergist specifically what ingredients to avoid.
+Food labels do not have to declare whether ingredients come from corn.
+Even more difficult, many ingredients in convenience foods can come from corn without being obvious.
+That’s why it’s important that anyone diagnosed with a corn allergy ask the allergist specifically what ingredients to avoid.
 A registered dietitian nutritionist can also help provide education on a corn elimination diet.

 Some ingredients, which are more refined and contain trace or undetectable amounts of corn protein, may be acceptable for some patients with a corn protein allergy.
-Ask your allergist or dietitian for guidance on what corn ingredients to avoid.
+Thresholds for tolerance vary.
+Always ask your allergist or dietitian for guidance on what corn ingredients to avoid.
 To get started, here are some common ingredients in foods that are or may be derived from corn:

 - Corn starch